ergontech-ansible-roles/nodejs/docs/testing.md

 You can run tests by `vagrant provision --provision-with serverspec`.
 This is easier than dealing with Ruby or Rake.

+Running `vagrant provision` will provision the virtual machine with ansible and then run the ServerSpec tests.

 ## Travis-CI
 Any push to origin containing a `.travis.yml` file will be automatically ran on Travis.